 The puzzles you are facing will get more and more demanding as your climb progresses.
 On the easier puzzles in the beginning Puzzle Climb will train your chess pattern recognition, while later on you will test the limits of your tactical abilities.
 If you want to review a failed puzzle after switching to the next puzzle after solving, there is a "Review" button to show the solution of the last puzzle.
 You can also click on the progress bar to show the solution of any of the last ten puzzles.

 In this way we have made Puzzle Climb geared towards the chess players who want to work seriously on improving their chess skills while also having fun competing in the climb to the top of the leaderboard or improving one's personal best.

-Remember, If you want to disable the ads on ChessPuzzle.net and support our work you can become a patron.
+Remember, If you want to disable the ads on ChessPuzzle.net and support our work you can join Premium.

 We hope you will give Puzzle Climb a try!

 Adult chess improver, who writes about his chess experiences at saychess.substack.com.